Schentrup-Software/Automatic-Stock-Trader/README.md

 you will need to add the follwing enviroment variables:

 ```
-"SECRET_KEY": "Alpaca secret key",
+"ALPACA_SECRET_KEY": "Alpaca secret key",
-"PAPER_KEY_ID": "Alpaca paper app id",
-"LIVE_KEY_ID": "Alpaca live app id",
+"ALPACA_KEY_ID": "Alpaca app id",
 ```

 The command app runs on the paper api by default.
-A live app id is still required if using the paper api.
-If you want to run the app using a live account, you need to set the `SECRET_KEY` to your live app secret key, another enviorment variable `Run_In_Production` to `true`, and there is no need to set the `PAPER_KEY_ID`.
+If you want to run the app using a live account, you need to set another enviorment variable `Alpaca_Use_Live_Api` to `true`.

+To set the strategy to be used and the stocks the strategy should be run on, you will need to do one of two things:

+1. Pass in the values as command line arguments.
+Ex. `stonks2 --stock-symbols-args GE F AAPL --strategy-name-args MeanReversionStrategy`
+2. Pass the values in via a environment variables.
+Ex. `export Stock_List_Raw="GE, F, AAPL" && export Stock_Strategy="MeanReversionStrategy"`

 ## Available strategies

-### Mean Reversion Strategy
+### MeanReversionStrategy

 Calculates the average price for the past 20 min.
 If the price is lower than the average, buy the stock.
 If the price is above the average, sell the position.

-### Mirotrend Strategy
+### MirotrendStrategy

 If the price increases for 2 conseutive minutes, buy the stock.
 If the price has dropped in the past 2 min, sell the position.
 If the price remained the same, do not buy or sell.

-### Machine Learning Stategy
+### MLStategy

 Uses ML.Net to create a forecasting model using Singular Spectrum Analysis on the past days price movements.
 After the model is trained, we use to predict the nex minutes price.
 If the prediction is the price will go up, we buy.
 If we predict